 So CuriosityStream is a global streaming service that can be accessed in several ways.
 We are also exploring other venues of reaching our customers like corporate subscriptions and education partnerships.

-Q: With Netflix, Amazon Prime Video and Hulu, streaming business seems to be thriving in 2019.
-How does it feel to work in such a dynamic sphere?
+Q: With Netflix, Amazon Prime Video and Hulu, streaming business seems to be thriving next years.
+How does it feel to work in such a dynamic landscape?

 I think it's energizing.
 The popularity of streaming services means the demand for this type of content is only growing.
 We're in alignment with the market, so we can also ride the wave.
 More and more consumers are shifting away from cable TVs to streaming services.
 They do it mainly because they prefer to access the content on-demand – when and where it's comfortable for them.